Time-based one-time password

-TOTP is the cornerstone of Initiative for Open Authentication (OATH), and is used in a number of two-factor authentication (2FA) systems.
+TOTP is a cornerstone of the Initiative for Open Authentication (OATH) and is used in a number of two-factor authentication (2FA) systems.

 History

 Through the collaboration of several OATH members, a TOTP draft was developed in order to create an industry-backed standard.
 It complements the event-based one-time standard HOTP, and it offers end user organizations and enterprises more choice in selecting technologies that best fit their application requirements and security guidelines.
 In 2008, OATH submitted a draft version of the specification to the IETF.
 This version incorporates all the feedback and commentary that the authors received from the technical community based on the prior versions submitted to the IETF.
 In May 2011, TOTP officially became RFC 6238.

 Algorithm

 To establish TOTP authentication, the authenticatee and authenticator must pre-establish both the HOTP parameters and the following TOTP parameters: